danpeig/node-red-meshtastic-msg/README.md

 # Node-RED Meshtastic messages node

 This node allows sending and receiving packets to a Meshtastic mesh network thru a device connected via HTTP.
-It is based on [Meshtastic.js](https://js.meshtastic.org/) library.
+It is based on [Meshtastic Web](https://github.com/meshtastic/web) library.

 ## Features
 - Send and receive text messages to/from any device in the mesh
 - Supervise/monitor device status
-- Subscribe and receive all types of events supported by Meshtastic.js (examples: Atak, Position, Range Test, Map Report, Store and Forward, etc...)
+- Subscribe and receive all types of events supported by [Meshtastic Web](https://github.com/meshtastic/web) (examples: Atak, Position, Range Test, Map Report, Store and Forward, etc...)
 - Send packets to any Meshtastic APP (port num)
 - Plug and Play: no additional servers, no containers, no CLI, no binary files
 - Indirect support to MQTT via uplink/downlink channels

 ## Limitations
-- Connect directly to MQTT server: this is not supported by [Meshtastic.js](https://js.meshtastic.org/)
+- Connect directly to MQTT server: this is not supported by [Meshtastic Web](https://github.com/meshtastic/web)
 - Connect to a device via Bluetooth or Serial (not implemented yet)

 ## Automatic installation (recommended)

-1. Meshtastic.js uses an external service to provide protobuf sources, this requires one extra configuration step: Create a file called `.npmrc` with the following content `@jsr:registry=https://npm.jsr.io` and place it inside the Node-RED base directory (where the working `settings.js` file is located).
-If the file already exists, append the content as a new line.

-2. From Node-RED palette manager, search for the package `@danpeig/node-red-meshtastic-msg` in the community library or NPM.
+From Node-RED palette manager, search for the package `@danpeig/node-red-meshtastic-msg` in the community library or NPM.

 ## Manual installation